Name: Jacob L. Fisher, PhD

 - Kristin Macak (2013), Anemia, Stress, and Mortality in an Historic Portuguese Skeletal Sample.

 - Meagan O'Deegan (2013), Prevalence of Osteoarthritis in the Pre-Contact and Post-Contact Arikara.

 - Emilie Zelazo (2013), Resource Intensification in Central California: Evidence from the Lower Sacramento Valley.

 - Justin Cairns (2016), Prehistoric Foraging Patterns at CA-SAC-47, Sacramento, California.

-- Gloria Howat Brown (advanced), A Spatial and Temporal Analysis of Starch Residues of Handstones from Camp Roberts, Monterey and San Luis Obispo Counties, California.
+- Gloria Howat Brown (2021), A Spatial and Temporal Analysis of Starch Residues of Handstones from Camp Roberts, Monterey and San Luis Obispo Counties, California.

 - Erik Allen (advanced), Obsidian Diversity in the Southern Sierra Nevada as a Measure of Population Density and Development of Trade.

 - Katherine Holst (junior graduate student, archaeology), Sexual Division of Labor in the Late Prehistoric: An Exploration of Female Flaked Stone Tool Manufacture and Use in the Central Sierra Nevada